WeDevelop-ARG/ui-ux-training-program/content/block-5/prototyping-and-product-evaluation.md

 ### Bonus

 - Usability testing with minors: https://www.nngroup.com/videos/usability-testing-minors/ (video)
+- More efficient Usability Testing with this template (this is one of the templates I used for some UT sessions): https://uxdesign.cc/how-this-template-made-our-user-testing-sessions-more-efficient-84d3308340c9 (article)
 - Unmoderated User Tests: How and Why to Do Them: https://www.nngroup.com/articles/unmoderated-usability-testing/ (article)
 - Tools for Unmoderated Usability Testing: https://www.nngroup.com/articles/unmoderated-user-testing-tools/ (article)